HyperGammaSpaces/SacredEchoes/SacredEchoes_Readme.md

 - Pearl for boss conversations in Chapter 16A
 - RandomWizard for boss conversations and text formatting help, and "The Siege" map
 - Levin64 and Tea for story writing assistance and English proofreading
-- The_Burger_King_420, Uzel, and ilmoro for Spanish translation
+- The_Burger_King_420, Uzel, ilmoro, and Aer for Spanish translation
 - marc_ and luciel for Spanish proofreading
 - Snakey1's REDA helpers, Support rework, MSS fixes and event cleanup
-- Pikmin1211 for eventing and enemy placement on "The Warship", "Zofia Harbor", "Invaders Descend" and "The Siege"
+- Pikmin1211 for Equippable Items, eventing and enemy placement on "The Warship", "Zofia Harbor", "Invaders Descend" and "The Siege"
 - ZoramineFae for "The Warship" map
 - Pandan for Fear Mountain map
-- KrashBoomBang for "Unholy Blade", "Shattered Earth" and Sylvan Shrine map
+- KrashBoomBang for "Unholy Blade", "Shattered Earth" and Sylvan Shrine maps
 - Frigid for "Heir of Disgrace", "Maiden of Darkness" and "Breaking the Chains" maps
 - Dancer_A for Grieth's Citadel and Nuibaba's Abode maps, boss conversations
 - Sme for TrapRework and assistance with summoner AI